gitstua/ghas-alerts-action/README.md

 This GitHub Action retrieves the GHAS (GitHub Advanced Security) Code Scanning alerts.

- The action will fetch the closed GHAS alerts on the main branch and also any on the specified PR and add these as a comment on the PR.
+ The action will fetch the closed GHAS alerts on the main branch and also any on the specified Pull Request (PR) and add these as a comment on the PR.
 If you re-run the action, it will update the existing comment with the latest information.

-This can be helpful to reenforce to a reviwer of a PR that they are also responsible for any dismissed alerts.
+This can be helpful to re-enforce to a reviewer or approver of a PR that they are also responsible for any dismissed alerts.

 > [!WARNING]
+> USE AT OWN RISK
 > This Action is provided as an untested sample only and is not officially supported as a product of GitHub.
 GitHub does not provide support for this Action.

-> [!CAUTION]
-> USE AT OWN RISK

 ## Usage